jacobobryant/biff/libs/authenticate/docs/config.md

 function ensures that `email`:

 - is a string.
-- includes a `@` with at least one character before and after.
+- includes a `@` with at least one character before it.
+- includes a dot after the `@`, with at least one character on both sides.
 - does not include whitespace.

 ### :biff.auth/include-signin-page